-Lisa Aird McCabe has truly been blessed with diverse training and experience.
-Lisa began taking yoga classes at age 10 with her mother and fondly remembers her first teacher.
-She has been consciously connecting with breath since 1992 when she began training as a Rebirther in NYC.
-There, her international energywork, breathwork and bodywork career began.
+My truth seeking journey has blessed me with diverse training and experience.
+I began taking yoga classes at age 10 with my mother and fondly remember Maddie, my our first teacher.
+Since then I have been consciously connecting with breath and in 1992 I certified as a Rebirthing Breathworker in NYC.
+There, my international energywork, breathwork and bodywork career began.

-Lisa is presently working with fellow musicians and artists on the “Laughing Matters” Project bringing Laughter Yoga, music therapy and clay therapy to senior centres, community groups, local festivals and events.
+I also presently work with fellow musicians and artists at Sliabh Beagh Community Arts, bringing The Arts, Laughter Yoga, Music therapy and Clay Therapy to senior centres, community groups, schools, local festivals and events in my area.

 Kundalini Yoga & Mindfulness